eclab/edisyn/README.md

 Now you should be able to run Edisyn.
 Let me know if this all works.

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+You can also run Edisyn from its jar file from the command line: see "Running from the command line" at end of these instructions.

 #### Dealing with Catalina...